-The Company classifies all its investments as trading securities.
+The Company carries its marketable securities at fair value.
 Investments in funds are carried at fair value based on either quoted market prices or the market value of the underlying investments within the fund as estimated by the fund manager.
 Investment income includes interest income recognized on the accruals basis and both net realized and unrealized gains on the mark to market adjustment.
 Realized and unrealized gains are determined on the specific identification method.